This Pancit Canton recipe is a popular Filipino stir-fried noodles with meat, shrimp, a medley of vegetables and noodles made of wheat flour.

 Half cooked the vegetables before adding the shrimp stock and noodles and they will cook at the same time.

-Call it wierd but Filipinos love rice with their noodles!
+Call it weird but Filipinos love rice with their noodles!

 How to Cook Pancit Canton